gonzotek/ncid2ifttt/README.md

 **ncid_port**: The port should not be enclosed in quotes in the config file.
 3333 is the default ncid port, only change this if you're not running on the default port.

 **ifttt_key**: You can obtain the key from this link: https://ifttt.com/services/maker_webhooks/settings .
 You will find it in the last section of the url presented on the settings page, it will look like: https://maker.ifttt.com/use/xyZ123-aBCD790IUaDlaU5.
-Do not include the complete URL, only the key that comes after /use/
+Do not include the complete URL, only the key that comes after /use/.

 **ifttt_event**: When you set up a webhook trigger, you can give it an event name, "phone_call" is the exmaple for this script, but you can use anything you want.
-Just make sure it matches on ifttt and the config
+Just make sure it matches on ifttt and the config.

 Press Ctrl-X to close nano, press Y to confirm saving your changes, press Enter to confirm file name.